-If you want to support an autism-focused organization, be sure that the organization represents autistic voices in its mission and operation.
-All too often, agencies that profess to be working toward improving the lives of autistic individuals prioritize the input of professionals, parents, caregivers, etc., over that of autistics themselves.
+Be sure that organizations you support represent autistic voices in their mission and operation.
+Agencies often profess to be working toward improving the lives of autistic individuals.
+However, they prioritize the input of professionals, parents, caregivers, etc., over that of autistics themselves.
 Likewise, avoid supporting organizations that leave autistic voices out of the conversation.
 Instead, consider helping those run by and in direct partnership with people on the spectrum.
 Some excellent examples include Autistic Self Advocacy Network (ASAN), I-ASC, and NeuroClastic.

 Avoid using “functioning” labels

 Labeling people as “high-functioning” or “low-functioning” or describing their autism as “mild” or “profound” is not only unhelpful but is harmful in many ways.
-These labels often underemphasize the capabilities of those labeled “low-functioning” while minimizing the challenges of those labeled “high-functioning,” which are detrimental.
+These labels often underemphasize the capabilities of those labeled “low-functioning.”
+At the same time, they minimize the challenges of those labeled “high-functioning,” which are detrimental.
 Autism is a spectrum, not binary.
 Functioning labels encourage people to make assumptions about autistic people rather than treat them as unique individuals with their strengths and challenges.

-To think of it another way, imagine that we classified all people according to their athletic ability, but only using their skills in the sport of ice skating.
-Using this analogy, the current gold medal holder in men’s figure skating, Nathan Chen, would undoubtedly be classified as a high-functioning athlete.
+Imagine that we classified all people according to their athletic ability but only using their skills in ice skating.
+Using this analogy, the current gold medal holder in men’s figure skating, Nathan Chen, would be classified as a high-functioning athlete.
 But what about swimmer Michael Phelps, the most decorated American Olympian of all time?
-While he’s a champion in the pool, let’s say for the sake of argument that Phelps can’t even stand up on a pair of ice skates.
+While he’s a champion in the pool, for the sake of argument, Phelps can’t even stand up on a pair of ice skates.
 Based on the criteria above, that would make him a low-functioning athlete, a label that would overlook his athletic gifts.

-On the other hand, let’s also assume that Nathan Chen can’t swim, but someone decides to throw him into a pool believing that he won’t need any support because “hey, he’s ‘high-functioning.’”
+On the other hand, let’s also assume that Nathan Chen can’t swim.
+However, someone decides to throw him into a pool.
+They believe that he won’t need any support because “hey, he’s ‘high-functioning.’”
 Do you see the flaws here?
-Using these parameters, we would drastically underestimate Michael Phelps’s abilities as an athlete while overestimating Nathan Chen’s, both of which are ultimately a disservice to each of them as individuals.
+Using these parameters, we would drastically underestimate Michael Phelps’s abilities as an athlete.
+At the same time, we are overestimating Nathan Chen’s, which ultimately is a disservice to each of them as individuals.